Who we are

 As part of our services we may supply an email newsletter which we use to inform you about products and services supplied by us.
 You can choose to unsubscribe at any point by clicking on the link at the bottom of the email.

 Email marketing campaigns published by us may contain tracking facilities within the actual email.
-Subscribed activity is tracked and stored in a database for future analysis and evaluation.
+This subscribed activity is tracked and stored in a database and may be used for future analysis and evaluation.
 Such tracked activity may include: the opening of emails, forwarding of emails, the clicking of links within the email consent, times, dates and frequency of activity (this is by no means a comprehensive list).

 We may disclose your personal data to: